 The sole manipulator rule under 14 CFR 61.51(e)(1)(i) is one of the most misunderstood provisions in aviation regulation, especially for pilots who also fly under EASA.
 Here’s how it works in practice.

-Under FAA rules, “logging PIC” and “acting as PIC” are two separate legal concepts.
-Only one person can act as PIC at any given time.
-They’re the one responsible for the safe outcome of the flight under 14 CFR 91.3.
-But multiple people can log PIC time simultaneously if they each meet the criteria.
+Under FAA rules, “logging PIC” and “acting as PIC” are two separate concepts.
+Only one person is acting as PIC for operational responsibility, but multiple people can log PIC time simultaneously if each meets a separate §61.51(e) logging path.

 If you hold both FAA and EASA licences, keep your logbooks consistent with each system’s rules.
 What counts as PIC under the FAA may not count under EASA, and mixing the two will create problems during licence validation or airline applications.